 This car's key differentiating point is the way it glides over bumps.
 That ability comes courtesy of its Progressive Hydraulic Cushion suspension system.
 This two-stage set-up features a couple of hydraulic stops on each side of the car, one for compression, the other for rebound.
 For major uneven ground impacts, the hydraulic stops work with the springs and shock absorbers to avoid jerky movements and unpleasant bouncing.
 Thicker softer seat padding also embellishes the impression of comfort.
 And double-laminated front windows and engine bay soundproofing play their part in reducing cabin noise Engine-wise, C5 Aircross are offered a choice of three quite different engines.
-The two conventional ones - a 1.2-litre PureTech petrol unit and a 1.5-litre BlueHDi diesel - both develop 130hp and both can be had with the alternative of the brand's smooth-shifting EAT8 8-speed autogearbox.
+The two conventional ones - a 1.2-litre PureTech petrol unit and a 1.5-litre BlueHDi diesel - both develop 130hp and both can be had with the option of the brand's smooth-shifting EAT8 8-speed autogearbox.
 The alternative is a petrol/electric Hybrid version, which combines the PureTech 180 engine and EAT8 auto gearbox with an 80kW electric motor, delivering 225hp of accumulated power and instantly available torque of 320Nm, plus an electrified WLTP-rated driving range of up to 31 miles.
 Across the range, there's no 4WD system offered, but buyers do get 'Grip Control with Hill Descent Assist', for extra front-driven traction in slippery conditions.
 There's also Hill Start Assist, to help you starting off up steep slopes.
 And Trailer Stability Control, to reduce trailer sway if you're towing.
 That's about as much as most likely buyers will ever need.